jonasbohmann/democraciv-discord-bot/README.md

 POSTGRESQL_HOST = ""
 POSTGRESQL_DATABASE = ""
 ```
-Add the token of your Discord App, your Twitch Helix API key if you enabled the Twitch module, your TimeZoneDB API Key,
+Add the token of your Discord App, your Twitch Helix API key if you enabled the Twitch module, your API key for the
-and your PostgreSQL configuration like above.
+YouTube Data v3 API if you enabled YouTube notifications, your TimeZoneDB API Key, and your PostgreSQL configuration like above.

 After you've done all that, run `client.py`.